loxy0dev/RedTiger-Tools/README.md

 </p>
 <img src="Img/RedTiger.png" wdth="9999">
 <p>
-The "<a href="https://github.com/loxyteck/RedTiger-Tools/blob/main/Settings/Program/Builder-Stealer.py">Builder Stealer</a>" and "<a href="https://github.com/loxyteck/RedTiger-Tools/blob/main/Settings/Program/Discord-Get-Your-Token.py">Discord Get Your Token</a>" options are detected by the antivirus even though there is no backdoor.<br>
-I'll let you check the code for each of the options, there is no backdoor
+<strong>The "<a href="https://github.com/loxyteck/RedTiger-Tools/blob/main/Settings/Program/VirusBuilderOptions.py">VirusBuilderOptions</a>" and "<a href="https://github.com/loxyteck/RedTiger-Tools/blob/main/Settings/Program/Virus-Builder-Disinfect.py">Virus-Builder-Disinfect</a>" scripts are detected as "backdoor" or "malware", this script is only detected but does not represent any threat to you.</strong>
 </p>
 <h1>📜・Description:</h1>
 <p>